bsatroop53/bsatroop53.com/about/archive.md

 ### Copyright Notice

-To the best of our ability, all hosted media's copyright has expired.
+To the best of our ability, we believe all hosted media's copyright either has expired or can fall under fair-use.
 Most media is either:

 * In the public domain (published before @(DateTime.Now.Year - 96), or published by the government).
 * Copyright holders no longer exist (e.g. newspaper is no longer printed).